How to File a Connecticut LLC or Corporation Amendment

 • You don’t need an attorney to make an amendment.
 Keep in mind, however, that the Secretary of State’s office can’t provide legal advice, but only answer general filing questions.
 If you have a legal question, you’ll need to speak with a business attorney.

-• With a Certificate of Amendment, you can change your business name and amend any parts of the original Certificate of Organization.
+• With a Certificate of Amendment, you can change your business name and amend any parts of the original Certificate of Organization or Certificate of Incorporation.
 You need a different form to change the business address, registered agent’s name or address, and manager/member information.

-• With an annual report, you can update the business address, member or manager information, and the registered agent’s contact information of your LLC.
+• With an annual report, you can update the business address, member or manager information, and the registered agent’s contact information of your LLC or corporation.
 However, you can’t add additional articles to the Certificate of Organization.
 That’s what you can do with a Certificate of Amendment.

 • Filing an amendment only takes minutes once you have all the correct information.
 Receiving confirmation from the state can take a few days to even weeks depending on the workload that the Secretary of State’s office is dealing with at the time.